Democracy begins in the classroom.

 Name and select a student committee who will condense and clean up the lists.
 A draft list comes back to the whole class, and there is more discussion and refinement—what does this or that rule mean, and what do we want it to mean?
 There is deliberation, there is compromise, and sometimes the teacher makes executive decisions.

-The executive branch enforces the laws passed by the congress.
+The Executive Branch enforces the laws passed by Congress.
 The more experience the teacher has, and the more mature the class, the more elaborate the exercise.
 For example, the teacher does not have to be the only president who can enforce the law.
 A president, like a sheriff, can have assistants and deputies.
 Perhaps rotating committees of students are in charge of enforcing particular rules.
 Perhaps table or row leaders for the day can enforce certain rules.

 There are inevitably instances in which a student feels the teacher is being unjust or unfair in the enforcement of a classroom rule, or in the administration of classroom discipline.
 The typical result is a public power struggle based on force of personality.
 The teacher may win the battle based on authority and fear, but lose the war of having the respect of one student and perhaps the class.
 Instead, a supreme court of, say, five elected students sits apart for a few minutes, maybe outside the class, to discuss the situation.
 This court can hear from the defendant (student or teacher) and the plaintiff, then present two to three recommendations to the teacher as to how the situation can be resolved amicably and respectfully.